sana-khan5454/Gitify/README.md

 # Github
-A MERN based Github replica with custom version control implemented from scratch.
+A MERN based Gitify with custom version control implemented from scratch.